Meet Our Staff

 Rebecca Hallman Martini is Associate Professor of English and Director of the Jill and Marvin Willis Center for Writing.
 She specializes in writing center studies, writing across the disciplines, and composition pedagogy.
 Her book, Disrupting the Center: A Partnership-Based Approach to Writing in the University (Utah State University Press, 2022), won the 2024 Conference on College Composition and Communication's Advancement of Knowledge Award.
 Her research has been published in WPA, Across the Disciplines, Writing Center Journal, Praxis, Computers and Composition, and Research in Online Literacy Education.
 Currently, she is working on two book projects that center student writer experiences in writing centers: Centering Writers: Student Perspectives on Inclusivity and Access (under advanced contract with Utah State University Press) and On Their Own Terms: Writer-Informed Approaches to Writing Center Praxis (under advanced contract with Bloomsbury University Press).
 She is also the founding editor of the International Writing Center Association's newest journal, The Peer Review: A Journal for Writing Center Practitioners and is working to establish writing center partnerships in Germany and Brazil.

-Coordinator of writing aCross the Curriculum
+Coordinator of writing Across the Curriculum

 photo